cerebral/cerebral/docs/introduction/views.md

-# Components
+# Views

-In Cerebral you connect state to components where you need it.
+In Cerebral you connect state to components (views) where you need it.
 This give some benefits:

 1. Cerebral will optimize the component
 2. The debugger will know about this component and visualize its state dependencies and when it renders
 3. Increased readability as every component explicitly tells you what state and signals it needs and where it gets it from
 4. You can safely move the component wherever you want without breaking chain of props passing

 Cerebral supports numerous view layers.
 They conceptually work the same way, but has different implementation details.
 Choose the view layer that makes sense to you and your team.
-We will move on using **React**, but have a look at the API section to find more out about **Inferno**, **AngularJS**, **Preact** and **Vue**.
+We will move on using **React**, but have a look at the VIEWS section to find out more about the other supported views.

-When you render your application you use the **Container** component to expose the controller to the rest of your components...
+When you render your application you use the **Container** component, or similar, to expose the controller to the rest of your components...

 ```js
 import React from 'react'